6 Doctor Recommended Vaccines for Seniors

 The CDC does not recommend one flu vaccine for seniors over the other.
 If you have questions about which vaccine is right for you, reach out to your primary care provider.

-Shingles is a painful rash that appears on the body and is considered a manifestation of chickenpox.
+Shingles is a painful rash that appears on the body and is considered a reactivation of the chickenpox virus.
 Before the rash appears, people may feel intense burning and numbness where the rash usually develops.
 Others may experience symptoms such as a fever, headache and fatigue.

 Shingles typically lasts between two and six weeks.
 However, treatment is available that can expedite the healing process.
 Prescription antiviral drugs used to treat shingles include: